-- 13. When the auditor concludes, after appropriate discussion and investigations, that a matter which has come to the auditor's attention gives rise to a statutory duty to make a report the auditor shall2 bring the matter to the attention of the regulator as soon as practicable in a form and manner which will facilitate appropriate action by the regulator.
+- 13. When the auditor concludes, after appropriate discussion and investigations, that a matter which has come to the auditor's attention gives rise to a statutory duty to make a report the auditor shall bring the matter to the attention of the regulator as soon as practicable in a form and manner which will facilitate appropriate action by the regulator.
 When the initial report is made orally, the auditor shall make a contemporaneous written record of the oral report and shall confirm the matter in writing to the regulator.
 (Ref: Para.
-A31-A35) - 14.
-When the matter giving rise to a statutory duty to make a report direct to a regulator casts doubt on the integrity of those charged with governance or their competence to conduct the business of the regulated entity, the auditor shall2 make the report to the regulator as soon as practicable and without informing those charged with governance in advance.
+A31-A35) - 13R-1.
+For audits of financial statements of public interest entities, the auditor shall: - (a) Report promptly to the regulator any information concerning that public interest entity of which the auditor has become aware while carrying out the audit and which may bring about any of the following: - (i) A material breach of the laws, regulations or administrative provisions which lay down, where appropriate, the conditions governing authorization or which specifically govern pursuit of the activities of such public interest entity; or - (ii) A material threat or doubt concerning the continuous functioning of the public interest entity; or - (iii) A refusal to issue an audit opinion on the financial statements or the issuing of an adverse or qualified opinion. - (b) Report any information referred to in paragraph 13R-1(a)(i)-(iii) of which the auditor becomes aware in the course of carrying out the audit of an undertaking having close links with the public interest entity for which they are also carrying out the audit. - 14.
+When the matter giving rise to a statutory duty to make a report direct to a regulator casts doubt on the integrity of those charged with governance or their competence to conduct the business of the regulated entity, the auditor shall make the report to the regulator as soon as practicable and without informing those charged with governance in advance.
 (Ref: Para.
 A35)